devuri/wp-env-app/README.md

 > Please note that the error handler will only run in 'debug', 'development', or 'local' environments.

-## Using auth.json for Private Repository
+## Private Repository
+We can use `auth.json` file to install private themes and plugins hosted on GitHub using Composer.

-Here's an example composer.json file that includes both the wpackagist repository and a private repository:
+> Here's an example composer.json file that includes both the wpackagist repository and a private repository:

 ```shell
 {